-A jump-start is a procedure of starting a vehicle that has a discharged or depleted battery.
-A temporary connection is made to the jump starter, which provides the needed power to crank the engine.
+A jump start refers to a procedure of starting a vehicle that has a discharged or depleted battery.
+A temporary connection is made to the jump starter, which provides the necessary power to crank the engine.

-Once the vehicle has been started, its normal charging system will recharge, so the jump starter can be removed.
-If the vehicle charging system is functional, normal operation of the vehicle will restore the charge of the battery.
+Once the vehicle has been started, its normal charging system will recharge, thus, the jump starter can be removed.
+If the vehicle charging system is functional, the normal operation of the vehicle will restore the charge of the battery.

-The jump starter is a convenient device that acts like the battery of another vehicle and comes with its clamps attached to the battery in your another car.
-There are several pros of the jump starter: it eliminates the need for another running vehicle and messy jumper cables.
+The jump starter is a convenient device that acts like the battery of another vehicle and comes with its clamps attached to the battery in your car.
+There are several pros to using the jump starter: it eliminates the need for another running vehicle and messy jumper cables.

 How it works:

 Match the colored clamps of the jump starter to the battery terminals; red for positive and black for negative.
-Once the clamps are connected to the battery and the screen will display 'READY' icon, then you can press the engine to start your car.
-The jump starter transfers its cranking amperage to the battery.
-Then you could start your vehicle successfully.
+Once they are connected and the screen displays the “READY” icon, then you can press the engine to start your car.
+The jump starter transfers its cranking amperage to the battery, after which you can start your vehicle successfully.